- Ph.D., University of California, Berkeley, 2003

 Before teaching at Berkeley, McCrary was an assistant professor at the University of Michigan’s Gerald R. Ford School of Public Policy and an assistant professor in the university’s economics department.
 He is also a faculty research associate at the National Bureau of Economic Research, where he co-directs the Crime Working Group.
 He has received grants from the Robert Wood Johnson Foundation, the National Science Foundation, the National Institutes of Health, the Arnold Foundation, and the Spencer Foundation.

 McCrary has an A.B. in public policy from Princeton University and a Ph.D. in economics from Berkeley.

 - Econometric methods

 - Controlling Crime: Strategies and Tradeoffs, (co-edited with Phil Cook and Jens Ludwig), University of Chicago Press, 2011

-- “The Deterrence Effect of Prison: Dynamic Theory and Evidence,” Advances in Econometrics, Volume 38, 2017
+- “The Deterrence Effect of Prison: Dynamic Theory and Evidence,” (with David S. Lee), Advances in Econometrics, Volume 38, 2017

 - “Are U.S. Cities Underpoliced?
 Theory and Evidence,” (with Aaron Chalfin), Review of Economics and Statistics, 2018